fortesg/fortrancallgraph/README.md

 The analysis result will be a list of used global variables and a list of used members of derived type arguments.
 Arguments of basic types will not be tracked but also listed in the results.

 `FortranCallgraph` is written in Python and is able to analyze Fortran90+ source files.
+It was mainly built to support the `FortranTestGenerator`: https://github.com/fortesg/fortrantestgenerator, but also contains a command-line interface.

 So far, the documentation is very poor.
 If your interested in using `FortranCallgraph`, please feel free to contact me:
 Christian Hovy <<hovy@informatik.uni-hamburg.de>>